google/CFU-Playground/docs/source/crash-course/gateware.rst

 * iceprog is part of the fomu tools.
 * hello_spi: the author warns of potential problems with flashing due to the SPI flash being accessed simultaneously by both the programmer and the FPGA.
-  I did not experience these problems, but you might.
+  The author did not experience these problems, but you might.

   * Don't forget there is an extra step in programming for this example: